Shadkoech/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 File:

 	- 0-select_states.py
-Write a script that lists all states from the database hbtn_0e_0_usa:
+A script that lists all states from the database hbtn_0e_0_usa:

 Your script should take 3 arguments: mysql username, mysql password and database name (no argument validation needed) You must use the module MySQLdb (import MySQLdb)